Saudi's Riyadh airport to triple in size over 5 yrs

-The Riyadh airport is one of 27 in the kingdom.
-Saudi Arabia's airport traffic has reached 50 million passengers annually and is expected to exceed 80 million within the next 10 years, the official said.
+The Riyadh airport is one of 27 in the kingdom where traffic has reached 30 million passengers annually and is expected to double to 60 million over the next 10 years.

 The Saudi government is planning multi-billion dollar projects to expand its airports to meet this growth.